-The Department of State determines the citizenship of each child who applies for documentation as a US citizen individually, on a case by case basis, after carefully considering the specific facts surrounding the child’s birth and his or her parents’ situation.
-We cannot “pre-adjudicate” a citizenship determination.
+DoS determines the citizenship of each child who applies for documentation as a US citizen individually, on a case by case basis, after carefully considering the specific facts surrounding the child’s birth and his or her parents’ situation.
+They cannot “pre-adjudicate” a citizenship determination.
 In many cases involving ART, the best evidence available to parents to show their biological connection to a child born to a foreign surrogate is DNA testing.
 These tests cannot be done until after the child is born.

 A US citizen parent who has a biological child overseas, including via a foreign surrogate mother, may apply for a Consular Report of Birth Abroad of an American Citizen (CRBA) and a US passport for the child at the US Embassy or Consulate in the country where the child was born.

 A CRBA certifies that a child born abroad is a US citizen.
 A CRBA does not determine the identity of the child’s legal parents.
 Therefore, in general, the name/s listed on the CRBA is/are the US citizen parent/s with a biological connection to the child.
 A second parent may be listed on the CRBA if the second parent demonstrates a legal parental relationship to the child under local law; the CRBA does not, however, serve as a record of that individual’s status.